-- 86. Ministers of Transport, Police, Education, Local Government, Health, ACC and Workplace Relations and Safety, and Agriculture and Rural Communities have met periodically throughout the development of the new strategy to consider and coordinate the progress of the strategy.
-Officials-level groups have supported this governance process through the National Road Safety Committee. - 87.
-Officials from NZ Police, Ministry of Education, Ministry of Health, the ACC, Ministry of Business, Innovation and Employment, NZ Transport Agency, WorkSafe and Ministry of Justice also took part in the reference group process (in their capacity as subject matter experts). - 88.
-The following agencies have been consulted on this Cabinet paper: ACC, Department of Conservation, Department of Internal Affairs, Local Government New Zealand, Ministry of Business, Innovation and Employment, Ministry of Education, Ministry of Health, Ministry of Justice, Ministry of Social Development, NZ Police, NZ Transport Agency, Te Puni Kōkiri, NZ Treasury, WorkSafe, Auckland Transport.
-The Department of the Prime Minister and Cabinet has been informed. - 89.
-WorkSafe notes the system-level connection between this document and the Health and Safety at Work Strategy 2018-2028 (HSWS).
-Specifically, the performance targets for HSWS Health and Safety will be reset over the next year or two.
-WorkSafe will consider this when setting targets and alignments of harm prevention activity where this relates to on-road accidents, driving for work, and working in and around vehicles.
+- 84. Ministers of Transport, Police, Education, Local Government, Health, ACC and Workplace Relations and Safety, and Agriculture and Rural Communities have met periodically throughout the development of the new strategy to consider and coordinate the progress of the strategy.
+Officials-level groups have supported this governance process through the National Road Safety Committee. - Officials from NZ Police, Ministry of Education, Ministry of Health, the ACC, Ministry of Business, Innovation and Employment, NZ Transport Agency, WorkSafe and Ministry of Justice also took part in the reference group process (in their capacity as subject matter experts). - 86.
+The following agencies have been consulted on this Cabinet paper: [TBC].